-As at December 31, 2006, the REIT owned a 50% interest in one property in the Province of Nova Scotia, an open community neighbourhood plaza in the Halifax Regional Municipality.
+As at December 31, 2007, the REIT owned one property in the Province of Nova Scotia, an open community neighbourhood plaza in the Halifax Regional Municipality.
 The industries that form the base of the Nova Scotia economy include mining, forestry, fishing and tourism.